Amazon Visiting Academics

 Amazon has long had a productive partnership with the academic community.
 In recent years, Amazon has hired Amazon Scholars: academics who work on real-world, applied science challenges while continuing to conduct research and teach at their universities.

 Amazon is expanding that outreach with the Amazon Visiting Academics (AVA) initiative.
-This program is aimed at academics who seek to apply research methods to tackle complex technical challenges while continuing their university work.
+This program is aimed at pre-tenure to newly-tenured academics who seek to apply research methods to tackle complex technical challenges while continuing their university work.
 Amazon’s scale allows Visiting Academics the opportunity to dive deep and innovate.

 Visiting Academics are technical and scientific individuals, with current or confirmed affiliation with an academic or research institution, who specialize in research science disciplines including economics, applied mathematics, and computer science.